grafana/agent/docs/sources/static/set-up/install-agent-macos.md

 - ../../set-up/install-agent-macos/
 ---

-# Install Grafana Agent on macOS
+# Install static mode on macOS

-You can use Homebrew to install Grafana Agent on macOS.
+You can install Grafana Agent in static mode on macOS.

 ## Before you begin